hugompt/PROJECT-ADMIN-DASHBOARD/README.md

 ⚙️ Admin Dashboard

-Example page of a web admin dashboard, made with HTML and CSS, with heavy use of CSS Grid.
+Mock-up page of a web admin dashboard, made with HTML and CSS, heavy use of CSS Grid.

 🚧 WORK IN PROGRESS 🚧